 Mentored by an expert who was an ex-director from Kalbe Farma, to be knowledgeable and help in managing the business’s daily marketing, financing, and operations activities.

-Assist the human resource team to prepare an employee recruitment and selection plan that fits the potential employee towards the desired job position.

 Provided initiative to the operational team by proposing new ideas of a better supply chain management by creating a new system to increase sales by reducing lead times of the product delivery through each distributor.

 Develop skills in researching, managing the supply chain of a business, keeping track of the company’s cash flow and financial position, and other important abilities such as analysis and multitasking.

-Showed ability to understand multiple business concepts and provide an initiative to help the business’s management, including visiting campuses to recruit new employees to work in the business.
+Assist the human resource team to prepare an employee recruitment and selection plan that fits the potential employee towards the desired job position, including visiting campuses to recruit new employees to work in the business.

 Netzme